 When coming up with vows, it is easy to just get carried away and write as many words as you possibly can.
 Without noticing it, your draft might end up taking two full pages.
 Many people are unaware of how long their vows should really be.

+What’s the average length of wedding vows?
 Generally, wedding vows last from 30 seconds to three minutes.
 Although it may appear too short, you have to keep in mind that the rest of the wedding will still take place.

 Some instructions for writing your wedding vows are given below, as well as examples to use as guides.
 Other frequently asked questions regarding wedding vows are also answered.